Every totally real algebraic integer is a tree eigenvalue: Algebraic preliminaries

 \section{Algebraic preliminaries}

-A number $\zeta\in\C$ is \emph{algebraic} if it is a zero of some polynomial with rational coefficients.
-All such polynomials are then multiple of a unique monic polynomial $P\in\Q[X]$, called the \emph{minimal polynomial} of $\zeta$.
-The \emph{degree} of $\zeta$ is the degree of $P$.
-The algebraic number $\zeta$ is called \begin{itemize} \item \emph{totally real} if all the roots of $P$ are real ; \item \emph{totally positive} if all the roots of $P$ are non-negative. \end{itemize} The following Lemma gathers the basic properties of algebraic numbers that will be used in the sequel.
-These are well-known (see e.g. \cite{lang}) and follow directly from the fact that if $P(X)=\prod_{i=1}^n(X-\alpha_i)$ and $Q(X)=\prod_{j=1}^m(X-\beta_j)$ have rational coefficients, then so do the polynomials
+A number $\zeta\in\C$ is \emph{algebraic} if there is $P\in\Q[x]$ such that $P(\zeta)=0$.
+In that case, such $P$ are exactly the multiples of a unique monic polynomial $P_0\in\Q[x]$, called the \emph{minimal polynomial} of $\zeta$.
+The algebraic number $\zeta$ is \begin{itemize} \item \emph{totally real} if all the complex roots of $P_0$ are real ; \item \emph{totally positive} if all the complex roots of $P_0$ are real and positive. \end{itemize} The following Lemma gathers the basic properties of algebraic numbers that will be used in the sequel.
+These are well-known (see e.g. \cite{lang}) and follow directly from the fact that if $P(x)=\prod_{i}(x-\alpha_i)$ and $Q(x)=\prod_{j}(x-\beta_j)$ have rational coefficients, then so do the polynomials